MichaelChirico/r-mailing-list-archive/README.md

 ## `r-sig-mac`: Special interest group (SIC) on Mac + R

 > This list might be used also for bug reports or feature requests on the R application for OS X.

+## `r-sig-geo`: Special interest group (SIC) on using geographical data and mapping

+> A mailing list for discussing the development and use of R functions and packages for handling and analysis of spatial, and particularly geographical, data.
+The list also covers mapping and cartographic issues, and interfaces between R and geographical information systems.

+## `r-sig-finance`: Special interest group (SIC) on R in finance

+> A mailing list for discussing the use of R in finance.